Lakshya2099/BookOfRecords/README.md

 ## API Endpoints

+## Contributing
+Feel free to contribute by opening an issue or submitting a pull request.
 ### Records
 - **GET** `/records` - Retrieve all records
 - **POST** `/records` - Create a new record